Tag Archive for: Medicine

 We'll keep you updated on any changes to this article on our social media channels: Twitter, Facebook, and Instagram.
 Follow us!

-As it does every year, the Faculty of Medicine—specifically the ANIMN association—is organizing the graduation ceremony for sixth-year students.
-On September 26, students who have passed their residency exams will gather in the Cour d’Honneur to celebrate in a joyful and festive atmosphere, while adhering to health guidelines.
+As it does every year, the School of Medicine—and more specifically, the ANIMN association—is organizing the graduation ceremony for sixth-year students.
+On September 26, students who have passed their residency exam will gather in the Cour d’Honneur to celebrate in a joyful and festive atmosphere, while adhering to health guidelines.

 Special considerations related to the health situation

 Due to the current health situation, the ceremony will be held under special conditions this year.
-Masks must be worn by everyone in attendance, including faculty, students, and families.
+Masks will be required for everyone in attendance, including faculty, students, and family members.
 To minimize large gatherings, the diploma presentations will be held in four separate groups.
-Additionally, as an exception, there will be no campus tour this year.
+Additionally, as a one-time exception, there will be no campus tour this year.

 • 9:00 a.m. - Welcome